rahadi94/rahadi94.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'Ramin Ahadi, Wolfgang Ketter, John Collins, Nicolò Daina (2023) Cooperative Learning for Smart Charging of Shared Autonomous Vehicle Fleets.
 Transportation Science 57(3):613-630.'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
+%The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.